 These rather nice idents feature an evolved version of the long-running BBC Scotland symbol which saw the country's shape represented by three parallelograms - the new version softens the symbol and removes the centre parallelogram so that it now also resembles the letter 'S'.

 Scotland's other channel began more than a decade earlier, on 19th September 2008.
 The Gaelic-language service BBC Alba is run jointly by the BBC and the Gaelic Media Service, MG Alba.
-The idents shown here were introduced in 2018.
+The idents shown here were introduced from 2018 onwards.

 BBC 2W was a part-time digital-only channel for Wales which launched on 5th November 2001 - although to describe it as a 'channel' may be stretching a point.
 Replacing BBC Choice Wales, 2W opted out of BBC2 digital each evening for an hour-and-a-half of dedicated programming for Wales - however this meant viewers wishing to watch BBC2 Wales's normal schedule had to switch back to analogue.

 Shown here is a rather lurid green graphical ident from 2W's launch, along with a series of live action idents introduced by early 2003, where the green box in the corner is revealed to be part of the action.
 One was filmed on location in the left-hand corner of Wales, on a railway owned by the Merioneth and Llantisilly Rail Traction Company Ltd.